simpledevio/simpledev-css-utilities/README.md

 # simpledev.css utilities

 This project provides utility classes that can be used alongside simpledev.css or your own projects.
 The goal is to have a consistent naming convention for all of the classes.
+This project is best suited for making small modifications to your layouts, prototyping, or using it as a learning tool to learn about different CSS properties.

 ## Try it